 In Bai He Gu Jin Tang, Mai Dong is an important herb for tonifying the Yin, especially that of the Upper Burner.
 It also assist Lily bulb (Bai He) and the other two key herbs with their actions on the Lungs.

-In Traditional Chinese Medicine (TCM), dwarf lilyturf roots are plants that belong to the 'Tonic herbs for Yin Deficiency' category.
+In Traditional Chinese Medicine (TCM), Mai Dong belongs to the 'Tonic herbs for Yin Deficiency' category.
 Tonic herbs are used for patterns of Deficiency, when one lacks one of the 'Four Treasures' (Qi, Blood, Yin and Yang).
 Yin tonics have a heavy, moist nature.
 They either nourish the Kidneys and Liver or moisten the Lungs and Stomach.
 Extreme Yin Deficiency often translates into a 'burn-out', unfortunately more and more common among people today.
 It is worth mentioning that another great remedy against Yin Deficiency is a lot of rest and sleep; no herb will ever be able to replace this!

-Furthermore dwarf lilyturf roots are plants that are Cool in nature.
-This means that dwarf lilyturf roots tend to help people who have too much 'Heat' in their body, although with less effect than a plant that would be Cold in nature.
+Furthermore Mai Dong is Cool in nature.
+This means that Mai Dong tends to help people who have too much 'Heat' in their body, although with less effect than a plant that would be Cold in nature.
 Balance between Yin and Yang is a key health concept in TCM.
 Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition dwarf lilyturf roots can help restore a harmonious balance between Yin and Yang.
+Depending on your condition Mai Dong can help restore a harmonious balance between Yin and Yang.

-Dwarf lilyturf roots also taste Bitter and Sweet.
+Mai Dong also tastes Bitter and Sweet.
 The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like dwarf lilyturf roots tend to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
+Bitter ingredients like Mai Dong tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.
 On the other hand Sweet ingredients tend to slow down acute reactions and detoxify the body.
 They also have a tonic effect because they replenish Qi and Blood.

 The tastes of ingredients in TCM also determine what Organs and Meridians they target.
-As such dwarf lilyturf roots are thought to target the Stomach, the Heart and the Lung.
-In TCM the Stomach is responsible for receiving and ripening ingested food and fluids.
+As such Mai Dong is thought to target the Heart, the Lung and the Stomach.
+In addition to regulating Blood flow, in TCM the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
+In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
 It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
-In addition to performing respiration, the Lungs are thought in TCM to be a key part of the production chain for Qi and the Body Fluids that nourish the body.

 Ophiopogonis Radix can be used either as a healthy food or a therapeutic agent for disease prevention and treatment.1